DarrelASandbox/data-structures-and-algorithms/colt-steele/README.md

   - This pattern uses objects or sets to collect values/ frequencies of values.
   - This can often avoid the need for nested loops or O(N<sup>2</sup>) operations with arrays/ strings.
 - <b>Multiple Pointers:</b>
-  - Creating pointers or values that correspond to an index or position and move towards the beginning, end or middle based on a certain conditiion.
+  - Creating pointers or values that correspond to an index or position and move towards the beginning, end or middle based on a certain condition.
   - Very efficient for solving problems with minimal space complexity as well.
 - <b>Sliding Window:</b>
   - This pattern involves creating a window which can either be an array or number from one position to another.